-When you grow in the leadership role, you are most likely to face two situations – either you tend to lose ground level reality of what is happening at work or you hold on too tightly to every single issue.
+When you grow in the leadership role, you are most likely to face two situations – either you tend to lose the ground level reality of what is happening at work or you hold on too tightly to every single issue.

 Some people asked me ‘Being a CEO, why are you interviewing software engineers?’
 ‘Why are you micro-managing recruitment?’

 I will answer this question in the simplest of words.
 There are two things that are absolutely essential to be a successful CEO.

 Second–you have to create a great DNA for the company.
-DNA/culture is set by people who you hire.
+DNA/culture is set by the people who you hire.
 The future of your company depends on each one of those people you choose to work with.
 So, any CEO who gives a cold shoulder towards recruitment is bound to be doomed.